Molly Gloss

 Molly Gloss (born November 20, 1944) is an American writer of historical fiction and science fiction.

 Life

 Gloss grew up in rural Oregon and began writing seriously when she became a mother.
 She now lives in Portland, Oregon, and was close friends with fellow science fiction writer Ursula K. Le Guin.
-She has taught writing and literature of the American West at Portland State University, and served as visiting professor at Pacific University's low-residency MFA in Writing program.
+She has taught writing and literature of the American West at Portland State University, and currently is on the faculty of the Pacific University MFA program.